yokada/yokada.github.io/_posts/2016-02-21-github-pages-updating-doesnot-work.md

 tags: github-pages
 ---

-A few days ago, I pushed a post to my github pages; this site,repository using jekyll,<br>
-but the post nevertheless had been gave me a 404 error.<br>
-the below steps are what I did until to fix a bit of problem.
+A few days ago, I pushed a post to my github pages; this site,repository using jekyll, but the post nevertheless had been gave me a 404 error. the below steps are what I did until to fix a bit of problem.

 1. Checked my post contents.